 Call for Presentations - Abstract Submissions - We still have space for new presentations, luncheon presentations, Ignite talks, etc. Submit your proposal by May 31

 Important Note for Planners: In recent years, URISA was approved for well over 40 AICP-CM credits (including law credit) by the American Planning Association for the GIS-Pro Conference.
 We expect to have a similar number of CM credits this year.
 Stay tuned while we await approval!

 "For me, it is the opportunity to network with people who use GIS in a wide range of industries and disciplines, and to discover unique applications of GIS in this range of disciplines that I might not have known about otherwise.
 Not only does GIS-Pro host GIS practitioners from a wide range of disciplines, but it's also home to a healthy discussion of open-source GIS alternatives and how they're used to assist with natural resource management, urban planning, environmental science, and everything in between.
 Not to mention, geographers know where it's at and know how to have a good time.
 These are good people, and that's a reason to go in its own right!" - Andy Hayslip, Environmental Specialist/GIS Analyst, Florida Fish and Wildlife Conservation Commission (FWC)

 Full Conference Registration: includes one URISA workshop, access to all educational sessions, proceedings, conference tote bag, networking reception, luncheon, breakfast, and evening social event.
 Northwest GIS User Group members are also offering preconference classes as part of the conference.
 Those one and two-day offerings will require an additional fee.

-Review the online registration and/or downloadable form for specifics, but for budgeting purposes:
+Review the online registration and/or downloadable form for specifics:

 - Full registration (early rate, by July 27): $400 - $600 (dependent on membership status and reservation at conference hotel)